Joanna Lei

-Chien Joanna Lei (雷倩 (Léi Qiàn); born 28 November 1958) is a Taiwanese politician and communicologist.
+Chien Joanna Lei (雷倩 (Léi Qiàn); born 28 November 1958) is a Taiwanese politician and communicologist who served as a member of the Legislative Yuan from 2005 to 2008.

 Early life and education

 Lei was born in Taipei on November 28, 1958.
 Her father is Lei Hsueh-ming, a Republic of China Navy vice admiral who played a prominent role in the La Fayette-class frigate scandal.

 After graduating from Taipei First Girls' High School, Lei studied foreign languages and literature as an undergraduate at National Taiwan University and graduated with a bachelor's degree.
 She then completed doctoral studies in the United States at the University of Pennsylvania, where she earned a Master of Arts (M.A.) and her Ph.D. in 1996, both in mass communications from the Annenberg School for Communication.
 Her doctoral dissertation, completed under sociologist Charles R. Wright, was titled, "Political orientations and the influences of cohort membership and time: Patterns of change in tolerance, confidence, and the strength of party affiliation".